15 Bullshit Myths Broke Wannabe Niche Marketers Like You Believe

 But with so much happening with Google’s algorithms all the time, it’s unwise to solely depend on search traffic and put all your eggs in one basket especially when there are so many different traffic sources available.

-Grow your email list from day 1, build a community using Facebook Groups, encourage readers to share your content social media, publish guest posts, use platforms like Medium and LinkedIn publishing, drive traffic from forums and sites like Quora.
+Grow your email list from day 1, build a community using Facebook Groups, encourage readers to share your content on social media, publish guest posts, use platforms like Medium and LinkedIn publishing, drive traffic from forums and sites like Quora.

 For example, look at the traffic sources of Matthew Woodward's blog

-The rest is divided among direct, email, social and referral traffic.
+The rest is divided among direct, email, social, and referral traffic.

 Check out Stuart’s 101 Traffic Hacks if you’re looking for more ideas.